FrancesCoronel/personal-website-v3/site/content/adventures/2017-05-26-interview-gusto.md

 06 Be transparent Share information.
 Share mistakes.
 Share victories.

-05 Do what's right What is right isn’t the same as what is easy.
+05 Do what's right What is right isn't the same as what is easy.

 01 Ownership mentality Every employee has the power to make our company better.